 When first launched, the Homer was most commonly produced in gold plated cases, which were more popular in the era – despite the Homer’s humble place in the quality hierarchy early models often featured textured and patterned dials, and some had hexagonal and square cases.

-This Citizen Homer comes with a leather strap, nylon NATO strap, and Pelican travel case.
+This Citizen Homer comes with a stainless-steel mesh strap, nylon NATO strap, and Pelican travel case.

-Japanese Railroad-Issue 1973 Citizen Homer Second Setting Mechanical Watch
+Japanese National Railroad-Issue 1970s Citizen Homer Second Setting Mechanical

-DIAL: Original porcelain white dial, with an extremely clean IWC Portugieser-ish look to it, no blemishes; lume has a great uniform patina and remains luminescent, despite age.
-Citizen Homer-signed dial, in ornate cursive script and with Arabic numerals.
-Original dauphine hands
+DIAL: Porcelain white dial, with an extremely clean IWC Portugieser-ish look to it, no blemishes; lume has a great uniform patina and remains luminescent, despite age.
+Citizen Homer-signed dial, in ornate cursive script and with Arabic numerals, is crisp and highly legible.
+Lume in dauphine hands shines, as well, and features a nicely even patina.

-MOVEMENT: Original Citizen Calibre 911, 21 jewel manual wind hacking movement, which beats at 18,000 bph.
-This Citizen was serviced in December 2019.
+MOVEMENT: Citizen Calibre 911, 21 jewel manual wind hacking movement, which beats at 18,000 bph, a relative of the high-end Citizen Chrono Master.
+We have performed a full service on this watch.